the-engine-room/responsible-data-handbook/_posts/0001-01-04-chapter-02a-getting-data.md

 faced when opt-ins or opt-outs.

-Legal scholars such as Daniel Solove have talked of the limits of leaving users to regulate their own privacy and manage consents (in his words,privacy self-management).
+Legal scholars such as Daniel Solove have talked of the limits of leaving users to regulate their own privacy and manage consents (in his words, privacy self-management).
 In his article, Privacy Self-Management and the Consent Dilemma, he describes how consent is flawed for many reasons: due to bounded rationality, people cannot possibly understand what they are consenting to and